 A spectacular territory, offering awesome views and the chance to broaden your knowledge

-The scientific and nature aspects of the “Monti Pallidi” (Pale Mountains), inscribed as a Unesco World Heritage Site
+The scientific and nature aspects of the “Monti Pallidi” (Pale Mountains), inscribed as a World Heritage Site

 Do you know that where today we see the Dolomite peaks, millions of years ago there was a tropical sea?
 And that in the nineteenth century, a small hotel in a tiny village in Trentino became a landmark and meeting place for European scholars, intellectuals and artists?
 The composition of the Dolomites, their history and wildlife have always been studied and have also been a source of inspiration in many fields.